Investors Sell Amgen (AMGN) on Strength (AMGN)

-Traders sold shares of Amgen, Inc. (NASDAQ:AMGN) on strength during trading on Monday. $59.25 million flowed into the stock on the tick-up and $99.45 million flowed out of the stock on the tick-down, for a money net flow of $40.20 million out of the stock.
-Of all companies tracked, Amgen had the 0th highest net out-flow for the day.
-Amgen traded up $1.19 for the day and closed at $195.61
+Investors sold shares of Amgen, Inc. (NASDAQ:AMGN) on strength during trading on Thursday. $76.52 million flowed into the stock on the tick-up and $142.19 million flowed out of the stock on the tick-down, for a money net flow of $65.67 million out of the stock.
+Of all stocks tracked, Amgen had the 20th highest net out-flow for the day.
+Amgen traded up $2.50 for the day and closed at $196.44

-Several research firms recently weighed in on AMGN.
-Morgan Stanley cut their price target on Amgen from $205.00 to $200.00 and set an “overweight” rating on the stock in a research note on Wednesday, April 25th.
-TheStreet upgraded Amgen from a “c+” rating to a “b-” rating in a research note on Friday, May 25th.
-Citigroup upped their price objective on Amgen from $188.00 to $200.00 and gave the company a “neutral” rating in a research report on Monday, July 30th.
-Piper Jaffray Companies upped their price objective on Amgen from $190.00 to $210.00 and gave the company an “overweight” rating in a research report on Thursday, July 26th.
+Several brokerages recently commented on AMGN.
+TheStreet raised shares of Amgen from a “c+” rating to a “b-” rating in a research note on Friday, May 25th.
+BidaskClub raised shares of Amgen from a “buy” rating to a “strong-buy” rating in a research note on Wednesday, July 11th.
+Piper Jaffray Companies increased their price objective on shares of Amgen from $190.00 to $210.00 and gave the company an “overweight” rating in a research note on Thursday, July 26th.
 They noted that the move was a valuation call.
-Finally, Cowen reaffirmed a “buy” rating and issued a $204.00 price objective on shares of Amgen in a research report on Tuesday, April 24th.
-One investment analyst has rated the stock with a sell rating, twelve have given a hold rating and twelve have issued a buy rating to the company.
-The company presently has an average rating of “Hold” and a consensus price target of $202.76.
+Cann reissued a “buy” rating and issued a $224.00 price objective on shares of Amgen in a research note on Monday, July 30th.
+Finally, Jefferies Financial Group increased their price objective on shares of Amgen from $200.00 to $220.00 and gave the company a “buy” rating in a research note on Friday, July 27th.
+One investment analyst has rated the stock with a sell rating, twelve have issued a hold rating and twelve have assigned a buy rating to the company’s stock.
+The company has an average rating of “Hold” and an average price target of $202.76.

-The company also recently declared a quarterly dividend, which will be paid on Friday, September 7th.
-Stockholders of record on Friday, August 17th will be issued a dividend of $1.32 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, September 7th.
+Stockholders of record on Friday, August 17th will be paid a dividend of $1.32 per share.
+This represents a $5.28 annualized dividend and a dividend yield of 2.69%.
 The ex-dividend date is Thursday, August 16th.
-This represents a $5.28 annualized dividend and a dividend yield of 2.70%.
-Amgen’s payout ratio is 41.97%.
+Amgen’s payout ratio is currently 41.97%.

 In other news, EVP Sean E. Harper sold 1,525 shares of the stock in a transaction on Monday, July 16th.
-The stock was sold at an average price of $195.71, for a total transaction of $298,457.75.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-0.27% of the stock is owned by corporate insiders.
+The shares were sold at an average price of $195.71, for a total transaction of $298,457.75.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Corporate insiders own 0.27% of the company’s stock.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in AMGN.
-Ancora Advisors LLC bought a new position in Amgen in the 1st quarter worth $3,520,000.
-Beutel Goodman & Co Ltd. bought a new position in Amgen in the 2nd quarter worth $86,723,000.
-Perpetual Ltd raised its holdings in Amgen by 10.3% in the 2nd quarter.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Ancora Advisors LLC acquired a new stake in shares of Amgen during the first quarter worth $3,520,000.
+Beutel Goodman & Co Ltd. acquired a new stake in Amgen in the second quarter worth $86,723,000.
+Perpetual Ltd grew its holdings in Amgen by 10.3% in the second quarter.
 Perpetual Ltd now owns 8,554 shares of the medical research company’s stock worth $1,582,000 after purchasing an additional 800 shares during the period.
-Kings Point Capital Management raised its holdings in Amgen by 10.3% in the 4th quarter.
-Kings Point Capital Management now owns 17,637 shares of the medical research company’s stock worth $3,067,000 after purchasing an additional 1,653 shares during the period.
-Finally, Highland Capital Management LLC raised its holdings in Amgen by 1.0% in the 2nd quarter.
+Highland Capital Management LLC grew its holdings in Amgen by 1.0% in the second quarter.
 Highland Capital Management LLC now owns 27,457 shares of the medical research company’s stock worth $5,068,000 after purchasing an additional 262 shares during the period.
-80.04% of the stock is currently owned by hedge funds and other institutional investors.
+Finally, Canandaigua National Bank & Trust Co. grew its holdings in Amgen by 8.3% in the first quarter.
+Canandaigua National Bank & Trust Co. now owns 8,123 shares of the medical research company’s stock worth $1,385,000 after purchasing an additional 620 shares during the period.
+Institutional investors own 80.04% of the company’s stock.

 Amgen Inc discovers, develops, manufactures, and delivers human therapeutics worldwide.
 It offers products for the treatment of oncology/hematology, cardiovascular, inflammation, bone health, nephrology, and neuroscience.
 The company's products include Evenity to treat osteoporosis in postmenopausal women; Prolia to treat postmenopausal women with osteoporosis; Xgeva for skeletal-related events prevention; Repatha to treat coronary diseases; Enbrel to treat plaque psoriasis, rheumatoid arthritis, and psoriatic arthritis; Parsabiv to treat secondary hyperparathyroidism (sHPT); and Aimovig for the prevention of migraine.